-- Second, the room our friends stayed in was clean, but our room was not, it looked like someone had a shower just before we came into the room.
-In addition there was a persistent smell of paint, but we couldn’t open the window because of the construction right in front of the room.
+- Our room wasn’t clean, it looked like someone had a shower just before we came into the room.
+In addition, there was a persistent smell of paint, but we couldn’t open the window because of the construction right in front of the room.

-We were denied in the request to change the room, as there were no free rooms.
+We were denied to change the room, as there were no free rooms.

-So, we spent the first night in El Nido, Philippines at this hotel: the construction was held even at night, we had a headache because of the smell of paint, it was stuffy, but the air conditioner did not work.
+Nothing to do, we spent the first night at this hotel: the construction was held even at night, we had a headache because of the smell of paint, and the air conditioner did not work.

 And we decided to change the hotel in El Nido, Philippines

 After we chose several vacation rentals in El Nido, Philippines on Booking.com, we did not book anything.
-We wanted to go to the center of El Nido, Palawan and have a look at the hotels and resorts, and if everything would be ok – to pay for the rooms on reception.
+We wanted to go to the center of the town and have a look at the hotels and resorts, and if everything would be ok – to pay for the rooms on reception.

 The fact is that the hotel, we spent the first night in, was not in the center of El Nido, but as it was written in the reviews – in a quiet area on the outskirts, near the bus station (in our case, a 24 hours a day construction made the area not quiet at all).

-So we packed the bags and wanted to go in search of new hotel right away with suitcases, so as not to waste time on the way to the center of El Nido and back, because we also planned to go to Nacpan beach that day.
+So we packed the bags and wanted to go in search of new hotel right away with suitcases, so as not to waste time because we also planned to go to Nacpan beach that day.

-Booking.com took the payment for 2 rooms for all 3 nights from our card in advance.
-When canceling the booking, the money was not returned, because our hotel stay at that time had already begun.
+Booking.com charged us the payment for all 3 nights in advance.
+Our booking was non-refundable because our hotel stay at that time had already begun.

-So, the fact that we leave the hotel, having lived there for only 1 night – seemed to be our business.
-But no, the staff of the hotel in El Nido told us to pay (once again) for all the booked days.
+So, the fact that we leave the hotel, having lived there for only 1 night out of 3 – seemed to be our own business.
+But the staff of the hotel told us to pay (once again) for all the 3 booked nights.

 The staff didn’t let us leave the hotel arguing that they had not received our payment yet.
 But our money was debited from the card, and we did not want to pay the hotel the second time.